 This is why, before you actually do sell NFTs, it’s worth doing some in-depth market research, and checking out what the popular trends are, at this point in time.

 Glancing at the top-scoring Ethereum NFTs on OpenSea, the idea is pretty clear - collectible artwork, especially characters, rule the market.
 Whether it be CryptoPunks or CryptoKitties, apart from some digital game world collectibles (and in-game NFT items), artwork is still king.

 This is great news if you’re looking at “where can I sell my digital art?”!
-This is why the NFT space, in general, is considered to be such a haven for artists from all around the world.
+This is why the NFT space, in general, is considered to be such a haven for artists from all around the world, and why you'll hear the term "WAGMI" (we're all going to make it) being thrown around.
 Whether you love creating characters for a fictional universe, or drawing complex universes themselves, both concepts should find their spot in the world of NFTs!

 Selling NFTs can seem like a complicated process if you’ve never looked into it before, but once you start breaking it down step by step, it’s evident that things aren’t all that difficult.
 This is exactly what we’ve tried doing in this article, too - I hope that you’ve managed to catch all of the important points along the way!